karayabin/universe-snapshot/universe/Ling/Light_Crud/doc/api/Ling/Light_Crud/CrudRequestHandler/LightBaseCrudRequestHandler/executeUpdate.md

 - data: array, the row to update
 - updateRic: array, the key/value pairs array representing the [ric strict](https://github.com/lingtalfi/NotationFan/blob/master/ric.md#the-strict-ric) columns and values of the row to update.
 It basically defines the where part of the sql query.
-- ?multiplier: array, the multiplier array (see [the form multiplier trick](https://github.com/lingtalfi/TheBar/blob/master/discussions/form-multiplier.md) for more details)